ClickHouse/ClickHouse/docs/en/sql-reference/statements/alter/projection.md

 -   `ALTER TABLE [db.]table MATERIALIZE PROJECTION name IN PARTITION partition_name` - The query rebuilds the projection `name` in the partition `partition_name`.
 Implemented as a [mutation](../../../../sql-reference/statements/alter/index.md#mutations).

--   `ALTER TABLE [db.]table CLEAR PROJECTION name IN PARTITION partition_name`
+-   `ALTER TABLE [db.]table CLEAR PROJECTION name IN PARTITION partition_name` - Deletes projection files from disk without removing description.

-The first two commands are lightweight in a sense that they only change metadata or remove files.
+The commands ADD, DROP and CLEAR are lightweight in a sense that they only change metadata or remove files.

-Also, they are replicated, syncing indices metadata via ZooKeeper.
+Also, they are replicated, syncing projections metadata via ZooKeeper.

 !!! note "Note"
     Projection manipulation is supported only for tables with [`*MergeTree`](../../../../engines/table-engines/mergetree-family/mergetree.md) engine (including [replicated](../../../../engines/table-engines/mergetree-family/replication.md) variants).